What’s the Difference Between EAP-TTLS/PAP vs. EAP-TLS?

 What are the Advantages of EAP-TLS?

 EAP-TLS is like the Fort Knox of authentication.
 It uses sophisticated digital certificates instead of simple passwords, making it a tough nut to crack for any would-be intruders.
-It’s faster, more secure, and plays nice with modern tech like cloud services.
-Plus, no more password reset dramas.
+It’s faster, more secure, and can be automated with an MDM (you automatically create the certificate, and set the wifi profile to use the certificate.
+No interaction from the user).
 In the battle against cyber baddies, moving away from passwords to something like EAP-TLS can be a game-changer.
 It’s not just about locking doors; it’s about making sure those doors are as strong as they can possibly be.

 What are the Shortcomings of EAP-TTLS/PAP?